Yashas-naidu/DDCO_PROJECT_23/README.md

-# count number of one's in given binary input
+# Count number of one's in given binary input
 ## Overview

 The `count_ones` module is a simple Verilog module that takes an 8-bit input vector and outputs a 4-bit vector representing the count of ones in the input vector.
 The module uses a combinational always block to perform the counting.